vedavyasananthasetty/vedavyasananthasetty/README.md

 - 👨‍💻 All of my projects are available at [My Portfolio](https://my-portfolio-chi-blond.vercel.app/)

-- 💬 Ask me about **Data Analysis, Machine Learning, Full Stack Development, React, Node.js, Express.js, MongoDB, and Postgresql**
+- 💬 Ask me about **Python, SQL, Excel, Power BI, Tableau, JavaScript, React.js, Node.js, MongoDB, and Express.js**

 - 📫 How to reach me: **vedavyasanatha@gmail.com**